 Brunel University, West London, England

 Dr Christine Riefa is a Reader specialising in consumer and e-commerce/new tech law.
 She is widely published on these topics.
-Her latest books include: Vulnerable Consumers and the Law: Consumer Protection and Access to Justice, edited with S. Saintier (Routledge, forthcoming September 2020); Consumer Theories of Harm – An economic approach to consumer law enforcement and policy making (Hart 2019) with P. Siciliani and H. Gamper; Consumer Protection and Online Auction Platforms – towards a safer legal framework (Routledge 2016).
+Her latest books include: Vulnerable Consumers and the Law: Consumer Protection and Access to Justice, edited with S. Saintier (Routledge 2021); Consumer Theories of Harm – An economic approach to consumer law enforcement and policy making (Hart 2019) with P. Siciliani and H. Gamper; Consumer Protection and Online Auction Platforms – towards a safer legal framework (Routledge 2016).
 She is currently working on a new monograph on Global e-commerce and Consumer Protection (under contract with Cambridge University Press, due 2021).
 Dr Riefa has acted as a consultant in a number of projects on various aspects of electronic commerce and new technologies for Consumers International, UNCTAD, BEUC, the European Commission and the EU Parliament, and national governments.
 She currently is a Member of two Working Groups on consumer protection and electronic commerce (unfair commercial practices and cross-border enforcement) as part of UNCTAD Inter-Governmental Group of experts.
 She is one of the co-founding editors of the Journal of European Consumer and Market Law (EuCML), a peer-reviewed Journal, published by Beck and available on Kluwer Online.
 She has been a Fulbright Scholar (Cleveland Marshall, Ohio, USA) and a Visiting Fellow of the Max Planck Institute (Hamburg, Germany).
 She holds a PhD in Market Law (competition and consumer laws) from the University of Montpellier, France.